ItsPlatonic/personalsite-massively/index-good.md

 layout: page
 title: Home
 image:
-description: <b>The Future of Life Foundation (FLF)</b> is a new organization, affiliated with the <a href="https://futureoflife.org/">Future of Life Institute</a>, whose mission is to steer transformative technology towards benefiting life and away from extreme large-scale risks.
+description: <b>The Future of Life Foundation (FLF)</b> is a new nonprofit organization, affiliated with the <a href="https://futureoflife.org/">Future of Life Institute</a>, whose mission is to steer transformative technology towards benefiting life and away from extreme large-scale risks.
-published: true
+published: false
 ---

 <h3>Activities</h3>